corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 {{< /tabs >}}

 {{< note >}}
- The query `isDone` should only be set to true if the result set is complete.
+ The query `isDone` should only be set to 'true' if the result set is complete.
 {{< /note >}}

 #### Registering our Complex Query